mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Cul de sac sign has fallen, 17th October :- [8310004](https://www.fixmystreet.com/report/8310004)
 - Two street lights not working on symphony road, 17th October :- [8309824](https://www.fixmystreet.com/report/8309824)
 - Excessive parking on path causing path to break up and crumble.
 Trip hassard, 17th October :- [8309606](https://www.fixmystreet.com/report/8309606)
-- Street light not working, 17th October :- [8309534](https://www.fixmystreet.com/report/8309534)
-- Flags attached to lampposts illegally with racist motivations.
-This is a serious issue and it is concerning that the council have allowed these flags to stay up for so long.
-If the flags were placed there by the council for an event this could be understood however it was done by vandals with racist motivations during protests across the country.
-Please respond to this quickly., 17th October :- [8309403](https://www.fixmystreet.com/report/8309403)

 <!-- fix_marker ends -->